insilica/rs-srvc/docs/index.rst

 ==================
-SRVC documentation
+SRVC
 ==================

-.. rubric:: Everything you need to know about SRVC (SysRev Version Control).
+.. rubric:: Everything you need to use SRVC (SysRev Version Control).

 SRVC is an open-source document review system that provides full privacy and control over your data.
 It is versatile, and can be extended with Python, R, or any other language.